ZD2525/MNIST-Dataset-Classification-using-Dense-Neural-Networks/README.md

 # MNIST-Dataset-Classification-using-Dense-Neural-Networks

-This project is project for my school's Machine Learning and Neural Networks module.
+This project is for my school's Machine Learning and Neural Networks module.

 I developed a model to perform classification of MNIST data using Dense Neural networks.